 Communication is an act of transferring information from one place to another.
-This seemingly simple act is pivotal to our success within our relationships, our education, our workplace, and other important areas of our life and throughout our lifetime.
+This seemingly simple act is pivotal to our success in our relationships, our education, our workplace, and other important areas of our lives and throughout our lifetime.
 Therefore, it is safe to say that communication is one of the most important aspects of our everyday life.
 Some experts even believe that the significance of communication can be compared with the significance of breathing.

 To appropriately express ourselves, it is extremely important to have good communication skills.
 Even though we know that it is extremely important to develop communication skills, most of us never formally learn how to effectively communicate.
 Our ability to communicate usually comes from experiences we have.
 Those experiences can be an effective teacher for sure.
 However, in many instances that experience can also fail.

 From my work with couples, I noticed that many couples fail to communicate effectively.
 As a matter of fact, one of the most common reasons why romantic relationships end are communication difficulties between partners.